cdimascio/express-openapi-validator/README.md

 **Q:** I can disallow unknown query parameters with `allowUnknownQueryParameters: false`.
 How can disallow unknown body parameters?

 **A:** Add `additionalProperties: false` when [describing](https://swagger.io/docs/specification/data-models/keywords/) e.g a `requestBody` to ensure that additional properties are not allowed.
 For example:

+**Q:** I upgraded from from v2 to v3 and validation no longer works.
+How do I fix it?

+**A**: In version 2.x.x, the `install` method was executed synchronously, in 3.x it's executed asynchronously.
+To get v2 behavior in v3, use the `installSync` method.
+See the [synchronous](#synchronous) section for details.

 ```yaml
 Pet: